 A palliative care consultation can be requested by any provider and is covered by most insurance plans, including Medicare and Medicaid.

-Our palliative care specialist, Dr. Todd Sauer, can meet with patients in any setting, such as: inpatient, clinic, nursing home or in the patient’s private residence.
-Dr. Sauer attended Creighton University School of Medicine, trained in family medicine in Lincoln, NE, and completed a Fellowship at the Institute for Palliative Medicine at San Diego Hospice.
+Our palliative care specialists can meet with patients in any setting, such as: inpatient, clinic, nursing home or in the patient’s private residence.

 All Rights Reserved.